Contribution guide

 • Documentation drift is the most frequent issue.
 CLI output, version references, and workflow job descriptions in readme.md go stale after every release or refactor.
 Always verify docs against actual output after changes.

 • CI debugging starts from the URL.
 When a workflow fails, fetch the run logs first (gh run view --log-failed).
 Do not guess at the cause.
+When the user points to a specific failure, diagnose that exact error: do not wander into adjacent or speculative issues.

 • Type-checking divergence.
 Code that passes mypy locally may fail in CI where --python-version 3.10 is used.
 Always consider the minimum supported Python version.